youngsu-Kim/access_cas_tutorial/tutorial.md

 To use ACCESS resources, one converts allocation credit to resource hours.
 The rate is determined by each supercomputing center.
 Often, they are in the unit of SU (service-unit), and one SU corresponds to one CPU (core) hour.

-**Warning:** One will be charged by the resources we request not by the portion of resources one utilize.
+**Warning:** One will be charged by the resources we request not by the portion of resources one utilizes.
 For instance, if one asks for 4 CPUs, but ended up using only 2, one will be still charged for the SUs for 4 CPUs.
 It is important to monitor resource usage and we discuss it in this tutorial, in Section xxxx.

 Generally, memory requests are done via CPU requests.
 Consider the PSC Bridges-2 node.